mysteriumnetwork/node_infograph/README.md

-# Ideograph about Mysterium VPN nodes
+# Infograph about Mysterium VPN nodes